-Chalk for Tailors Definition of Clothing Apparel Search
+Chalk for Tailors Definition of Clothing presented by Apparel Search

 Tailor's chalk traditionally is hard chalk used to make temporary markings on cloth, for instance by tailors.
 Nowadays it is usually made from talc (magnesium silicate).